wisecorrectrooster/Ian_BlueStampPortfolio/index.md

  <iframe width="560" height="315" src="https://www.youtube.com/embed/haNg8v8MGA0?si=vQSLK4bCU1hYGKXi" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-  I have added wheels to my box 3-D modeled my rock, paper, and scissors on Blender.
-I also made a new remote controlled car that can pull my rock, paper, and scissors machine wherever I want to take it instead of having to pick up around.
+  Since my third milestone, I have remodeled by rock, paper, and scissors.
+Unfortunately, I've decided to remove the rubberband launcher because I decided it took away from rock paper scissors machine.
+However, I made a new remote controlled car that can pull my rock, paper, and scissors machine wherever I want to take it instead of having to pick up around.
 I also used heat shrink to connect the rock, paper, scissors machine trailer to my car.
 Throughout this project, the ultrasonic sensor was pretty buggy and I had to recode it a lot of the time.
 I also had some trouble with the remote controlled car and needed some help from my classmates.
+This will be my final milestone.
+Throughout this experience, I learned how to code and wire arduino.
+I also learned that I don't like coding and I prefer doing hardware because if there is a litte typo or I missed semicolon, then the whole code doesn't work and it is very annoying.

 ## Code for Remote Controlled Car
 ```c++